 Being a woman is supposed to be as enjoyable as being a man.
-But even though we live in the 21st century that’s not the case in many counties.
+But even though we live in the 21st century that’s not the case in many countries.
 There are still places around the globe where women don’t meet the same rights as men.

 There are some areas where women are still underestimated.
 For example, there are fewer women in government positions even in many modern countries.
 On the other hand, a study shows that women receive smaller salaries than men in the same job position.